just96/react-playground/ClickS/README.md

 # ClickS

-A simple React app that tracks a counter and keeps a history of all previous counts.
+A React app that tracks a counter and keeps a history of all previous counts.

 ## Features